Advantages to an On-Campus Program

 Despite the fact that many online students enjoy the option to “work at your own pace,” many others feel that they need the structure of having someone guide their learning each and every day.
 Not everyone has the willpower and self-motivation needed to sit down and work on class assignments without the keen eye of a professor or the encouragement of study partners.

 This is one reason why even online programs set guidelines on when a degree program should be completed.
-Although online degree programs often allow students to complete coursework at their own pace, as U.S. News & World Report reports, online students do still have a deadline in which the work must be completed.
+Online degree programs often allow students to complete coursework at their own pace, as U.S. News & World Report reports.
+However, online students do still have a deadline in which the work must be completed.
 It’s just that it’s more lenient than in a campus-based degree program.

-Aside from this, some students need the set class meeting time offered with on-campus courses in order to “get in the groove” of learning.
-Online students typically don’t have class meeting times, so instead of getting geared up to head to class, you might find yourself thinking “oh, I’ll do that work later.”
+Aside from this, some students need the set class meeting time offered with on-campus courses to “get in the groove” of learning.
+Online students typically don’t have class meeting times.
+Instead of getting geared up to head to class, you might find yourself thinking “oh, I’ll do that work later.”

-Needless to say, if you’re a student that requires structured learning, on-campus degree programs might be a better choice for you.
+Needless to say, if you’re a student who requires structured learning, on-campus degree programs might be a better choice for you.

 On-Campus Learning is a Multi-Modal Experience